-The contributions of this paper can be summarized as follows. \begin{itemize} \item Our proposed static control policy satisfies response time constraints less conservatively with competitive energy efficiency compared to the existing dynamic control algorithm.
-We see that the proposed policy is more effective under weak constraint settings, i.e. when allowing more delay time. \item To our best knowledge, this paper is the first to apply robust queueing theory to processor sharing queues ($G/G/1/PS$ queues).
-Extending previous studies, i.e. Bandi et al. \cite{Bandi2015} and Whitt and You \cite{Whitt2018, Whitt2019} of $G/G/1$ first-come-first-served (FCFS) queues, we show that the uncertainty set's definition may be adjusted differently according to the disciplines or network structures. \end{itemize}
+Based on this information, the contributions of this study can be summarized as follows: \begin{itemize} \item The proposed static control policy satisfies the response time constraints less conservatively with more competitive energy efficiency than the existing dynamic control algorithm. \nonumber \item This is the first study in which robust queueing theory is applied to processor sharing queues ($G/G/1/PS$ queues) suitable for modeling the CPU of a server using a time-slicing policy. \item We introduce new uncertainty sets for the processor sharing (PS) discipline by extending previous results for the first-come-first-served (FCFS) queue \citep{Bandi2015, Whitt2018, Whitt2019}.
+Additionally, we propose a methodology for determining variability parameters in PS queues to match the size of uncertainty sets to the target probability. \nonumber \end{itemize}

-The remainder of this paper is organized as follows.
-Section \ref{sec:probdesc} describes the system settings and constructs an optimization problem to obtain the static control policy.
-Section \ref{sec:sla} briefly introduces the robust queueing theory and explains the steps to transform the response (sojourn) time constraint into a simple quadratic inequality.
-Section \ref{sec:exp} describes the result of numerical experiments and compares the performance of the proposed static policy and the dynamic control algorithm.
-Section \ref{sec:con} concludes and suggests future research directions.
+The remainder of this study is organized as follows.
+Section \ref{sec:probdesc} describes the system settings and the formulation of an optimization problem for obtaining the static control policy.
+Section \ref{sec:sla} briefly introduces the robust queueing theory and explains the steps for deriving a tractable inequality that approximates the response (sojourn) time constraint.
+Section \ref{sec:exp} presents numerical experiments conducted by comparing the performances of the proposed static policy and the dynamic control algorithm; it also presents a discussion on the results related to the static policy.
+Section \ref{sec:con} provides conclusions and suggestions for the future research.

-\section{Problem Description}
+\section{Problem description}

 Section \ref{subsec:systemdescription} describes the system with the probabilistic routing scheme.
-Section \ref{subsec:optmodel} constructs an optimization model considering the response time related to the SLAs while minimizing energy consumption.
+Section \ref{subsec:optmodel} constructs an optimization model that minimizes energy consumption under QoS conditions concerning response time.

-\subsection{System Description}
+\subsection{\emph{System description}}